-You may see several healthcare professionals at this visit, which means the whole clinic visit could take up to 2 hours even though the procedure or treatment may only take 10-30 minutes, depending on what is required.
+You may see several healthcare professionals at this visit.
+The whole clinic visit could take up to 2 hours even though the procedure or treatment may only take 10-30 minutes.

-If you are attending a rapid access clinic appointment to investigate post-menopausal bleeding, you will be having an ultrasound scan and are asked to attend with a full bladder.
-If you have recently had a scan, another scan may not be necessary.
-Please ask the receptionist whether you are planned for a scan on arrival to know if you can go to the toilet to empty your bladder.
+If you are attending a Gynaecology rapid access or Fast track clinic to investigate post-menopausal bleeding, you will be having an ultrasound scan and are asked to attend with a full bladder.
+Please enquire with the receptionist whether you are planned for a scan on arrival.

-In the consulting room, the doctor will ask you about your recent problems that have caused you to be referred into hospital, including dates of any episodes of vaginal bleeding and also other relevant information like your periods, allergies.
-It is a good idea to make a note of the dates of the bleeding and bring that with you to make it easier for you to remember on the day.
+In the consulting room, the doctor will enquire details of your problem.
+It is a good idea to make a note of the dates of the bleeding and bring that with you on the day.
+The doctor will discuss your ultrasound scan results and advise you on what examinations or procedures are recommended.